ElDavoo/wa-crypt-tools/README.md

 Yes, but the code is not documented, so please at this time read the code.

-## Not working / crash / etc
+## I really think the program is broken, that my backups are intact and that the key is right

+Send me the needed files on Telegram and I will take a look.

-Please open an issue and attach:
+If you (understandably) have privacy concerns, open an issue and attach:
 1) Output of the program (both with and without --force)
 2) Hexdump of keyfile
 3) Hexdump of first 512 bytes of encrypted DB

+But it will be more difficult to help you.

 ## Where do I get the key(file)?
 On a rooted Android device, you can just copy